EGI-Federation/impact-report/libs/CTA/README.md

-# Parsing scientific publications of the CTA experiment
+# Parsing the scientific publications of the CTA experiment

 With this script we will: